reedsy/challenges/ruby-on-rails-engineer.md

 ```

 You don't necessarily need a database, or a framework to build this feed generator, you can provide
 an example with plain ruby objects.
+You can use a tool like [Faker](https://github.com/stympy/faker)
+to build objects.
 [bonus] The feed could have a refresh method to retrieve the new books.

 #### Question 3